How Much Do Chimney Repairs Cost in 2025?

 Metal

-It will cost between $250 and $1,200 to repair a metal chimney.
+Repairing a metal chimney will cost between $250 and $1,200.
 This material is highly durable but can dent during major storms.
-If you just need to replace the flashing on a metal chimney, this will cost around $300.
+If you only need to replace the flashing on a metal chimney, the cost is $300.

 Prefabricated

-A prefabricated chimney will cost you about $250 to $1,200, as it is typically made of metal and shares the same repair costs.
+A prefabricated chimney will cost you between $250 and $1,200, as it is often made of metal and shares similar repair costs.
 This price range reflects a general range for minor issues to severe damage.

 In addition to the common chimney problems mentioned above, your chimney may suffer from other issues.
 Here are some additional repair costs to consider.